JalalMallah/JalalMallah/README.md

 A Front-End Developer currently looking for his first commercial challenges.
 My mission is to make the web an even better place by creating user-friendly and great-looking websites using the newest web technologies.
 A huge fan of the React eco-system.
 My skillset includes technologies listed in the toolbox below.

-🌱 I’m currently learning TypeScript.
+🌱 I’m currently learning React Native.

 ---